lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 - There is some benefit in using the object instance address as modifier for the vtable address.
 It mitigates some potential polymorphic attack.
 If we steal the vtable address of an object O1 of class C1 and overwrite the start of an object O2 of class C2 with that solen vtable address, then object O2 will behave as if it was of class C1 instead of C2.
 This could be a security risk which is not mitigated by the Arm recommended method.
 - The benefit of adding tweaks in the modifier is explained in [this document from the Apple LLVM project](https://github.com/apple/llvm-project/blob/apple/main/clang/docs/PointerAuthentication.rst).
 They call this a "discriminator".
 The discriminator is a constant value which is derived from the fully qualified name of the class (for the pointer to the vtable) or the method (for pointers inside the vtable).

+## Conclusion

+The Pointer Authentication Code (PAC) Arm features are extremely powerful to mitigate current malware injection techniques, ROP and JOP.
+However, PAC must be used and properly used.
+The current mainstream versions of gcc and clang do not use PAC by default.
+Moreover, when they use it, they do not use the full power of PAC and only address the basic ROP attacks (smashing the return pointer on stack).

+The Apple `arm64e` ABI, on the other hand, is carefully designed to use PAC in most possible situations.
+This platform ABI is currently used by default on iOS (iPhone and iPad) but not yet on macOS.
+We look forward to have `arm64e` enabled by default on macOS.

+We also look forward to see a similar ABI with gcc and clang.
+This will be a new ABI, breaking the compatibility with previous ones.
+However, this is not the first time gcc will introduce a new level of ABI.
+The link constraints have been solved using dedicated `GLIBCXX_` symbols or similar tricks.